ibm-cloud-docs/vsrx/os-reload.md

 # Reloading the OS
 {: #reloading-the-os}

-The OS reload process is used to rebuild a gateway server.
+The OS reload process is used to rebuild a {{site.data.keyword.vsrx_full}} server.
+{: shortdesc}

 The process performs the following actions:

 * Reload the server host's operating system (OS).
 This will generate a new host OS password.
 * Install KVM in the operating system